JoanofArcGames/com.joanofarcgames.package-constructor/README.md

 It carefully follows [recommended package layout](https://docs.unity3d.com/2022.2/Documentation/Manual/cus-layout.html).
 The goal is to reduce friction and number of boilerplate-kind of actions when creating new Unity packages.
 The constructor does nothing more than is outlined in [Unity's instructions](https://docs.unity3d.com/2022.2/Documentation/Manual/CustomPackages.html) on creating custom packages.
-It just does it automatically, saving your valuable time.
+It just does it automatically, saving your valuable time

 # Installation